 • the university documents the disclosure of technical data under the exemption

-Note that “full-time bona fide employee” requirement will preclude foreign students and postdoctoral researchers from qualifying under this exemption.
-Generally, a H1B visa would be required.
+Note that the “full-time bona fide employee” requirement will preclude foreign students and postdoctoral researchers from qualifying under this exemption.
+Generally, an H1B visa would be required.
 Most students have F1 visas, and to a lesser extent J1 visas.

 Export Control Analysis

 An export control analysis should be performed when a PI submits a proposal, receives an award, or changes the scope of an existing project.

 The Office of University Research will perform the initial review by completing the Export Control Checklist in Appendix A. If the initial review flags a possible export control issue, the project will be referred to the university’s Export Control Officer for final review.

 If the initial review flags potential export control issues the project will be referred to the Export Control Officer for final review.
 Upon completing the final review the Export Control Officer will advise the PI and Research Contracts Administrator concerning the export controls which apply, and any relevant restrictions or requirements pursuant to ITAR and EAR.

 If the Export Control Officer determines that a project is subject to export controls, Office of Sponsored Projects and Facility Security Officer with assistance of Empowered Official will work with the PI to develop and implement a Technology Control Plan (TCP) to secure the controlled technology from access from unlicensed non-U.S. citizens.